 Admission into the Advanced MSW Program

-The online application system for admission to begin the program in September 2020 is now CLOSED.
+The online application system for admission to begin the program in September 2021 will open on AUGUST 15, 2020.

 *Please note: those who are selected will be contacted by the School of Social Work Admissions Office by early March.
 Unsuccessful candidates will also be notified by email.